pierre-rouleau/pel/doc/pel-manual.rst

   ``emacs --version``

 Make sure you have Emacs version 26.1 or later.
-If not, install Emacs 26.3 or later.
+If not, install it.

 For macOS
 ~~~~~~~~~